 This is a recipe for classic BBQ chicken pizza with tangy BBQ sauce, chicken, and red onion.
 Gouda cheese gives the homemade pizza the most delicious smoky flavor and cilantro adds a touch of freshness.
 My pizza dough recipe makes enough for two 12-inch pizzas, so you can freeze half for later.
 It’s an easy thick-style pizza crust with unbeatable flavor.

-BBQ chicken pizza round 2 was a huge success though!
 Though store-bought crust is convenient, I suggest using homemade pizza dough for the BEST flavor.
+You could also use these toppings on whole wheat pizza dough instead.
+The bake time is exactly the same.
 Homemade pizza crust is so much easier than you think.

 Homemade Pizza Dough

 Let’s talk homemade pizza crust.
 I make this pizza dough every single week and there’s many reasons why I always go back to it:

 - The recipe is perfect for bread beginners

 - Only 6 ingredients required